Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         fragments signalled in the "tfdt" box based on this scale.
         If necessary integer multiples of these timescales could be considered.
-     6. The language of the stream SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the init fragment, cmaf header and/or [=moof=] headers ([=mdhd=]).
+     6. The language of the CMAFstream SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the init fragment, cmaf header and/or [=moof=] headers ([=mdhd=]).
+     7. Media CMAF tracks SHOULD
-     7. Fragments posted towards the media procesing entity SHOULD contain the bitrate btrt box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
+        contain the bitrate btrt box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
-     8. The media track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
+     8. The CMAF media track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
         not be an IDR or switching point and is not targetted as an independently addressable media fragment